Are you ready for a South Dakota road trip? Want to plan the perfect South Dakota family vacation itinerary?

 Buses and vans run throughout the day and take you right up to the monument.

 If there wasn’t enough to do already near Mount Rushmore, nature has another offering for you.
 One you may not be as familiar with.
 It’s the Wind Cave National Park.
-This is another great option to add on your South Dakota itinerary.
+This is another great option to add to your South Dakota family vacation itinerary.

 The cost is between $10 -$12 per person.
 There are three normal tours and a few specialty tours.